Physics-50/Module-1/docs/week1-during-lab.md

 ## Goals for This Week

-The goal of this week is to be able to successfully levitate small styrofoam beads in a standing wave of sound, and to use the positions of levitated beads to determine the speed of sound, $$V_{sound}$$.
-At the end of this week, you should have a prediction, based on your results, that anyone doing careful measurements using this apparatus is likely to obtain a $$V_{sound}$$ result within a certain range of values.
-You will express this range by quoting your experimentally determined $$V_{sound} \pm \delta V_{sound}$$.
+The goal of this week is to be able to successfully levitate small styrofoam beads in a standing wave of sound, and to use the positions of levitated beads to determine the speed of sound, $$V_{\rm sound}$$.
+At the end of this week, you should have a prediction, based on your results, that anyone doing careful measurements using this apparatus is likely to obtain a $$V_{\rm sound}$$ result within a certain range of values.
+You will express this range by quoting your experimentally determined $$V_{\rm sound} \pm \delta V_{\rm sound}$$.

 ## Instrumentation